MRVC issues warning: No fare hike, no new railway projects for Mumbai

-Says annual losses have jumped 119 times in 10 years; Rs 35,000 crore needed for works in the pipeline
+Mumbai Rail Vikas Corporation (MRVC) says annual losses have jumped 119 times in 10 years; Rs 35,000 crore needed for works in the pipeline — an impossible feat under the current scenario

 The celebrations for the first air-conditioned local train, set to operate on the trans-harbour line beginning April 16, may have already begun, but the Mumbai Rail Vikas Corporation (MRVC) isn’t losing track of the bigger picture.
 The MRVC, a joint venture of the state government and the Indian Railways, which is responsible for the improvement of infrastructure of the Mumbai suburban railway system, has cautioned that a fare hike is the only way to sustain future projects and tide over mounting losses.